 Activities vary seasonally but may include:

-We encourage you to spend at least 4 weeks with Askari to get the most out of your experience.
-Longer stays (up to 3 months) are very welcome but the minimum period is 2 weeks.
-For those staying more than 4 weeks, orientation will include an introduction to important bush skills such as first aid, 4×4 driving (licence required), fence maintenance, rifle shooting etc. You will be introduced to research and monitoring programmes and learn the various techniques for recording and capturing data.
+The minimum length of stay at Askari is 4 weeks.
+This ensures that you get the most out of your experience and also that you are of maximum benefit to the reserve.
+Longer stays, up to a maximum of 12 weeks, are welcome.
+Orientation will include an introduction to important bush skills such as first aid, 4×4 driving (licence required), fence maintenance, rifle shooting etc. You will be introduced to research and monitoring programmes and learn the various techniques for recording and capturing data.